SuhailArshad1122/astral_sh_UV/README.md

 -   ### virtualenv
 -   ### and more ......

-### You can now use 'UV' a single tool  to replace them all
+### You can now use 'UV', a single tool  to replace them all

 #### Why, should we do so ...